evktalo/overgod/readme.txt

 *******************************************

 Your vehicle is pretty weak to start off with, so you'll need to upgrade it to have a chance of success.
-There are a few types of object you can gather from the dust, ashes and froth left by your departed enemies in order to accumulate enough power to push through the layers:
+There are a few types of object you can gather from the ashes, dust and froth left by your departed enemies in order to accumulate enough power to push through the layers:

 - Repairs
 These are orange crosses, and they fix your craft up a bit.